theThaiAstro/Suriyakras/README.md

 ### P2

 - [ ] Create pages (slugs) for artices, news, phenomena, gallery
+- [ ] Add button for each section title that takes to the category page
 - [ ] The events cards on the main page should have the thumbnails as date/month of the event instead of normal thumbnails
 - [ ] Back to top icon and link at footer